Wind-stormger/micropython-uasycio-buzzer/readme.md

 ## Necessary software and hardware conditions

 A board with micropython firmware already.
+(Currently only tested ESP32)

 Upload the `buzzer.py` file to the board.